Serving the Show Me State

 Claire’s always fought for and alongside Missourians to deliver real progress.
 She’s committed to fighting for transparency, fairness and stronger accountability to give Americans more confidence in their federal government.

-Claire returns home to Missouri nearly every weekend to spend time with her husband, Joseph, and their blended family of seven children and nine wonderful grandchildren.
+Claire returns home to Missouri nearly every weekend to spend time with her husband, Joseph, and their blended family of seven children and eleven wonderful grandchildren.